PauGalopaDev/waioNEAT/README.md

 # waioNEAT
 _Wow...
 Another Implementation Of NEAT_

-There is plenty of NEAT implementations of NEAT out there so here is mine, written in Go with no dependencies other than the go std.
+There is plenty of NEAT implementations out there so here is mine, written in Go with no dependencies other than the go std.

 ## Usage
 _Pending_